iSynaptic/java-kata/README.md

 	1, 1, 10, 200

-Each line represents one user with associated data.
+Each record represents one user with associated data.
 The `userId` field represent the unique identifier for each user.
 The `orgId` represents the organization in the hierarchy that the user is a member of.
 The `numFiles` and `numBytes` fields represent the number of files associated with the user and the number of bytes contained in those files, respectively.

 ### Output File: Report ###

 The output file is expected to be a plain text file.
 Each line should represent a single organization, including its unique identifier and summary statistics.
 Each line should be indented to indicate its place in the hierarchy/tree structure.
-The order of the lines should be in "tree order" (see assumptions).
+The order of the lines should be in "tree order" (see Assumptions below).

+#####Output Format:#####

+    orgId, totalNumUsers, totalNumFiles, totalNumBytes

+#####Example Output (see Assumptions below)#####

+	- 1, 1, 10, 200
+      - 2, 0, 0, 0
+        - 5, 0, 0, 0
+    - 3, 0, 0, 0
+      - 4, 0, 0, 0

 #### Internal API Contract ####